rschristopher/ischristtrue.com/src/ancient-views/index.md

 ### Ancient "gods"

-As our modern worldview continues its nihilistic path, we see the resurgence of ancient idols, symbols of ancient "gods".
+As our modern worldview continues its nihilistic descent, we see the resurgence of ancient idols, symbols of ancient "gods".
-These are the ancient powers and principalities making themselves manifest.
+These are the ancient powers and principalities making themselves manifest for worship.

 Let's explore some examples.